Duckie (group)

-Duckie is a collective of performance artists that describes itself as "a Post Gay independent arts outfit."
+Duckie is a "queer nightlife collective".
 They produce a mix of so-called "cultural interventions", such as club nights, new-mode pop, burlesque and performance events, as well as anti-theatre experimentation.
 They have described their work as "mixing the arthouse with the dosshouse" and putting "highbrow performance in backstreet pubs and lowbrow performance in posh theatres".

 Supported by grants from the British Council and Arts Council England, Duckie is based in London but has played in Berlin, Germany, Greece and Tokyo as well as the Edinburgh Festival Fringe, Blackpool Tower Ballroom and the Sydney Opera House.

 Duckie's work is characterised by its engagement with the queer lifestyle and community, showcasing queer performers and performance art at its weekly Saturday club night and providing "a creative forum for alternative gay and lesbian performance and culture".

 The company's outlook is distinctly working-class, drawing influences in John McGrath, the Victorian music hall, punk culture and illegitimate theatre.

 Background

-The collective dates back to a club night called Duckie that started in November 1995 in the south London pub Royal Vauxhall Tavern (RVT), created by producer Simon Casson and compere Amy Lamé.
+Duckie began as a club night in November 1995 in the south London pub Royal Vauxhall Tavern (RVT), created by producer Simon Casson (aka Simon Strange), host Amy Lamé, DJs the London Readers Wifes, and Jay Cloth and Father Cloth on the doors.

 In a 2007 article for Time Out, Paul Burston wrote that at the start of Duckie's tenure the RVT was somewhat in decline: "Lack of investment meant the venue remained dark during the week, only coming to life at the weekend with Duckie and ... the Dame Edna Experience."
 Burston also records that the opening of the gay nightclub Crash promoted Vauxhall's potential for hosting such ventures, leading to an influx of mainstream clubs into the historic gay area.

 Despite this, and the potential in new audiences attracted by the larger clubs, Duckie's growth was again challenged in 1998 when Lambeth London Borough Council and property developer CLS Holdings attempted to flatten the RVT to make way for a supermarket complex.
 Duckie was instrumental in defeating this threat: as Burston notes "The performance club Duckie, which had breathed new life into Saturday nights, mounted a vigorous press campaign, protesting outside Lambeth Town Hall and saving it from the bulldozers."
 In 2005, businessmen Paul Oxley and James Lindsay bought the RVT at public auction, bringing new investment to the venue and securing the site as a bar and nightclub.

+In 2022, it was announced that the last regular Saturday club night at the Royal Vauxhall Tavern would happen on July 2, 2022, after 27 years of regular events.
+Duckie then moved to daytime Saturday events at The Eagle (also in Vauxhall), where it ran until 2024.

+In May, 2025, Duckie announced that the 2025 Gay Shame ('The Dirty Thirty') would be the Readers Wifes last Duckie gig.